-Undergraduate academic advising is coordinated by the Director of Academic Advising and Support.
+Undergraduate academic advising is coordinated by the Director of Academic Advising, Mrs. Emily Poplin.
 The Director’s primary role includes serving as an academic advising consultant to faculty and students, maintaining the assignment process of students to Success Coach & Faculty Advisors, conducting academic advising training and development, informing the campus of advising activities and resources, and evaluating the academic advising process and structure of the campus.

 All students are assigned to either a Success Coach Advisor (First Year students only) or Faculty Advisor who assists them in planning their academic programs.
 Advisors meet with their student advisees periodically throughout the year and help them develop goals and plans to meet degree requirements.
 While Advisors have resources to aid students in academic planning, the responsibility for meeting the requirements of a specific degree ultimately rests with the individual student.